Aure Municipality: Geography

 The municipality includes many islands as well as some parts of the mainland.
 Islands of Aure include Ertvågsøya, Grisvågøya, Rottøya, Ruøya, Skardsøya, Solskjelsøya, Stabblandet, and Tustna.
 The Vinjefjorden, Arasvikfjord, and Edøyfjorden surround the municipality.
 Several bridges connect the islands including the Mjosund Bridge, Aursund Bridge, and Dromnessund Bridge.
 The highest point in the municipality is the 907.81 m tall mountain Innerbergsalen.

 Government

 Aure Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.
+Waste management was provided by the inter-municipal agency Nordmøre Interkommunale Renovasjonsselskap until 2020, after which it merged into ReMidt.
+Waste collection has since 2018 been operated by ReTrans Midt.

 Municipal council

 The municipal council (Kommunestyre) of Aure Municipality is made up of 19 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.